Q. Does every business with 50 or more employees pay a penalty if they don’t offer “affordable, comprehensive” health insurance?

-A. Businesses with 50 or more full-time equivalent (FTE) employees are required to offer health insurance coverage or they risk a penalty (the mandate went into effect — partially — in 2015 for businesses with at least 100 FTE employees, and goes into effect in 2016 for those with at least 50 FTE employees.
+A. Businesses with 50 or more full-time equivalent (FTE) employees are required to offer health insurance coverage to their full-time employees (30+ hours per week) or they risk a penalty.
+The employer mandate went into effect — partially — in 2015 for businesses with at least 100 FTE employees, and took effect in 2016 for those with at least 50 FTE employees.

 Coverage unaffordable, or too skimpy

-Consider a business that has 120 full time employees and offers coverage, but it’s either not affordable or doesn’t provide minimum value: If 70 employees get subsidies in the exchange, the employer would pay a penalty of $180,000 for the year (120-30) x 2,000 = 180,000, since that’s smaller than the alternative penalty calculation (70 x 3,000, which would be $210,000).
+Consider a business that has 120 full-time employees and offers coverage, but it’s either not affordable and/or doesn’t provide minimum value: If 70 employees get subsidies in the exchange in 2023, the employer would pay a penalty of $259,200 for the year ((120-30) x 2,880 = 259,200), since that’s smaller than the alternative penalty calculation (70 x 4,320, which would be $302,400).

-But if only 20 of the employees get subsidized coverage in the exchange, the employer would pay $60,000 for the year (20 x 3,000 = 60,000), since that’s smaller than the alternate calculation of (120-30) x 2,000, which would be $180,000.
+But if only 20 of the employees get subsidized coverage in the exchange, the employer would pay $86,400 for the year (20 x 4,320 = 86,400), since that’s smaller than the alternate calculation of (120-30) x 2,880, which would be $259,200.

 Individual mandate penalty was eliminated, but employer mandate penalty remains in place